Do you want to run faster?

 Of course, you do!

-This post, along with the videos and form tips, outlines a series of running drills that you can easily fit in into your training program.
+This post, along with the YouTube tutorials and form tips that I’ve included here, outlines a series of running drills that you can easily fit into your training program.

 The Benefits of Speed Drills Training

 Speed Drill training is an essential part of any workout plan, whether you’re a 5K fanatic or an ultra-distance elite runner.

 A regular speed drill routine can help you achieve the following:

 - Speed drills can help increase the range of motion in your joints.
 This is vital for an efficient stride.